 Unless you’ve had to deal with an uncomfortable and itchy infection down there, you probably haven’t given the word “yeast” much thought.
 Yeast is used to bake bread, but it’s also something people with healthy vaginas have too.

-According to the Centers for Disease Control and Prevention (CDC), yeast infections, also called vulvovaginal candidiasis, affect 3 out of 4 people with vaginas at least once in their lifetime.
-While it’s common, it’s still not something many people discuss.
+According to the Centers for Disease Control and Prevention (CDC), yeast infections, also called vaginal candidiasis, affect 3 out of 4 people with vaginas at least once in their lifetime.
+While it’s common in women, it’s still not something many people discuss.

 Read on to better understand the symptoms and causes of yeast infections, proper treatment and tips to prevent one from happening again.

 Vaginal yeast infections occur when your healthy vaginal chemistry changes and causes a yeast imbalance.
 Things like shifts in hormones, medicines or a weak immune system can make infection more likely.

 “It’s important to note that a yeast infection isn’t a sexually transmitted infection (STI),” Dr. Saunders said.
 “They can occur in people who have never been sexually active as well as those who are sexually active.”

 Some specific risk factors that may increase your risk of developing an infection, include:

 - Antibiotics – Antibiotics kill a wide variety of bacteria, including healthy bacteria living in your vagina.